1. Import your contacts

 3. Set up your customers and vendors opening balances

-Once you start using Wafeq, you’ll want to apply your customers’ and vendors’ balances to keep track of the amount you still owe them, or they still owe you.
-To do that, import your unpaid invoices and bills dating before the day you decide to move to Wafeq.
+Although you can start using Wafeq without this step, you’ll want toset up your customers and vendors opening balances" to keep track of the amount you still owe them, or they still owe you.

 4. Add your bank account and set up an opening balance